 The machine chest press uses an obvious piece of equipment: the chest press machine.
 But if you’re a gym newbie, you may not know how to work it.
 Once you get settled into the machine, select the amount of weight you prefer.
 Step on the lever, which will move the handles forward.

-Track your chest workouts and more when you sign up for our annual PRO plan.
+Track your chest workouts and more when you sign up for our PRO plan.
 With our advanced stats in a convenient app, it’s never been easier to stay motivated and meet your fitness goals!